Ictal headache: Definitions

 It is a headache “occurring within three hours after an epileptic seizure and remitting spontaneously within 72 hours after seizure termination”.
 It is one of the possible symptoms of the postictal state.

-Post-ictal headache is the most frequent association between headache and epilepsy, occurring between 12% to 52% of people with epilepsy.
+Post-ictal headache is the most frequent association between headache and epilepsy, occurring between 12% and 52% of people with epilepsy.
 Post-ictal headache has migrainous features in about half of the cases.
 It is more frequent after generalized tonic-clonic seizures, in temporal and occipital lobe epilepsy and in those with inter-ictal headache.